Trinity boys, Butler girls top AP hoops polls

 Others receiving votes: Harlan County 16.
 Mason County 11.
 Monroe County 9.
 Scott County 7.
 Graves County 7.
 Paintsville 7.
 Casey County 6.
 South Laurel 6.
 Perry County Central 5.
 Eastern 5.
 Bullitt East 4.
 Holmes 4.
 Clark County 3.
 North Laurel 3.
 Bowling Green 3.
 Glasgow 2.
 Leslie County 2.
 Highlands 2.
 Harlan 1.

-This week’s voters: Daily News, Bowling Green; Times-Tribune, Corbin; Glasgow Daily Times, Glasgow; Daily Enterprise, Harlan; The Gleaner, Henderson; Kentucky New Era, Hopkinsville; The Courier-Journal, Louisville; The Ledger Independent, Maysville; The Mayfield Messenger, Mayfield; Owensboro Messenger-Inquirer, Owensboro; The Paducah Sun, Paducah; Times Leader Princeton, Princeton; WDKY, Lexington; WSON, Henderson.
+All Associated Press members in Tennessee are eligible to participate in the high school basketball poll.
+Those who voted for this week’s poll are: Daily News, Bowling Green; Times-Tribune, Corbin; Glasgow Daily Times, Glasgow; Daily Enterprise, Harlan; The Gleaner, Henderson; Kentucky New Era, Hopkinsville; The Courier-Journal, Louisville; The Ledger Independent, Maysville; The Mayfield Messenger, Mayfield; Owensboro Messenger-Inquirer, Owensboro; The Paducah Sun, Paducah; Times Leader Princeton, Princeton; WDKY, Lexington; WSON, Henderson.

 - Get Livefyre